25 Italian Dishes You Need To Try At Least Once

 6. Osso Buco alla Milanese

-Osso buco is one of the more familiar meat preparations of Italian cuisine.
+Osso buco is one of the more familiar meat preparations when it comes to Italian food.
 It's no surprise that it's more common to find the dish named in Italian since the English translation amounts to bone with hole.
 Of course, the delicacy comes from what's inside the hole: bone marrow.
 The classic recipe comes from Milan, and purists will affirm that it is the only acceptable preparation.

 Marcella Hazan, author of "The Classic Italian Cookbook," recommends using a cut from a calf's hind shank as it provides the tenderest meat.
 The meat is first browned and then slowly braised with a sauté of onion, celery, and carrot, as well as tomato, white wine, and broth.
 When served, a gremolada consisting of chopped parsley, garlic, lemon zest, and a hint of anchovy can be added over top.
 Some recipes avoid tomatoes, but they do provide a pleasant acidity to the stew, such as when they're used as a paste in this osso bucco recipe.
 To reach all of the decadent marrow, a special long narrow fork is used.
 The dish is filling and wholesome by itself, or it can be served with risotto alla Milanese, which is often cooked with bone marrow broth.